princeton-sns/scuba/apps/README.md

 ## Run each client app

 Each application client can be spun up by running `cargo run` in the relevant subdirectory.
 See the README in each application's subdirectory for specific instructions on how to interact with each application.
+In general, once a client is spun up, typing `help` will print out the available application commands.

 # Apps Status